 In the shorter term, petrol-electric hybrids and plug-in hybrid vehicles look likely to dominate, while pure battery electric vehicles are viewed as a more expensive, niche solution.
 Fuel cells offer the greatest future potential but require significant investment and the use of advanced technology.

-The Toyota Mirai, the world’s first full production hydrogen fuel cell saloon, can be driven for around 300 miles from a full 5kg tank of hydrogen.
+The Toyota Mirai is the world’s first full production hydrogen fuel cell saloon and winner of the World Green Car award in 2016.
+It can be driven for around 300 miles from a full 5.0kg tank of hydrogen.
 That quantity of fuel is produced from 50 litres of water, and in the course of driving that distance the car’s only emission will be 50 litres of water.
 Nothing is consumed.
 The whole process is simply a transfer of energy.

 In considering the significance of Mirai, it is worth reflecting on the impact of Toyota’s hybrid technology.
-With more than 10 million petrol-electric hybrid vehicles sold worldwide since the introduction of the original Prius in 1997 and many other vehicle manufacturers adopting the technology, Toyota’s leadership is clear.
+With more than 11.7 million petrol-electric hybrid vehicles sold worldwide since the introduction of the original Prius in 1997, and many other vehicle manufacturers adopting similar technologies, Toyota’s leadership is clear.